Hongjoong: Philanthropy

 Since his debut, Hongjoong has actively contributed to the "Polished Man" campaign by consistently painting his pinky fingernail.
 This led to fans creating fundraising pages on the Polished Man's website, resulting in the collection of hundreds of dollars in 2019 and early 2020.
 Later in 2020, the group Ateez were announced as the ambassadors for the campaign.
 As of July 2021, the funds amassed through this collaboration with Polished Man have surpassed $30,000.

 In November 2022, Hongjoong donated to World Vision Korea under the name "Atiny", the group's fan base.
 According to the NGO, the contribution is designated to provide support for the Dreaming Children project.

 In November 2023, it was reported that he donated to the Korea Childhood Leukemia Foundation.
 This donation aims to support children diagnosed with cancer and other incurable diseases.
 The sum was raised from the proceeds of "Walker A" (Note: A photo exhibition held on his birthday) ticket sales and his added monetary contribution to the cause.

 In May 2024, Hongjoong donated to the NGO 'World Vision' in honor of the Children's Day celebrated in Korea.
 This contribution aims to support youth who take care of family members with illnesses or disabilities.
 In March 2024, he donated another to the World Vision Global Drinking Water Project, intended to provide communities worldwide with access to clean water, sanitation and more.
 On May 20, he was appointed to the 'Bob Pierce Honor Club', an accolade designated for major donors who have contributed over ₩100 million to the NGO and have displayed empathy towards various global issues.

 In November 2024, Hongjoong and official fan club ATINY, who participated in the '2024 Global 6K for Water Running' (G6K Running) campaign donated to the NGO World Vision'.
 About 3,400 fans from Korea and abroad participated in the 'virtual running' (running at a time and place of their choice) held on November 1–7, to celebrate Hongjoong's birthday.
 The event was planned with the aim of empathizing with the difficulties of African children and raising awareness of the severity of water and sanitation issues by walking or running 6 km, the average distance that African children walk every day to get water.

 On April 14, 2025, Hongjoong was announced as the brand model of World Vision's 'Global 6K Marathon' Campaign.

-In May 2025, Hongjoong donated to the NGO 'World Vision' for the domestic dream support project 'Dream Wings Club' in honor of the Children's Day celebrated in Korea.
+In May, Hongjoong donated to the NGO 'World Vision' for the domestic dream support project 'Dream Wings Club' in honor of the Children's Day celebrated in Korea.
+In November, Hongjoong successfully completed the virtual Global 6K Marathon, donating 60 million won to the NGO 'World Vision'.